• Skip to primary navigation

 Sage and oregano differ in their looks.
 Sage leaves are long, soft, and grayish-green.

-Oregano leaves are small, round, and vibrant green.
+Oregano leaves are small, round, and bright green.
 Both come from the mint family.

 Sage has an elegant feel with its long slender leaves.